Mexico the Best Place to Buy Your Most Precious Commodity: Time

 I understand the feeling.
 When I was spending week-ends as a ski instructor at a ski resort four hours away while still working a career job 10 year ago, I couldn't keep up with housework.
 A dirty house unsettled me.
 Even though I paid a housekeeper with the "extra" money I was making instructing for the fun of it, I still felt guilty about not cleaning my own house.

 Not in Mexico.
-When I pay a Mexican to do something I don't like doing, I feel like I'm contributing to Mexican society, one that's on the move.
+When I pay a Mexican to do something I don't like doing, I feel like I'm contributing to Mexican economy, one that is on the move.
 Here I can pay someone very well for tasks I don't like or can't do well and I do it with alacrity.

-Even expats with years living in the country forget that Mexico is a country low on tech and high on labor.
-It's a young country.
+Even expats with years living in the country forget that Mexico is a country low on tech and high on available labor.
+It's a young country, with the average age of under 30.
 When I recently asked a young Uber driver to tell me what was going on in his world, he looked startled by the question and said, "Work!"

 The feeling I receive from the staff in my building has been warmer since I've begun to avail myself of these services, services that I never used in the prior year when I felt doing so made me a lazy person.

 None of these are tasks I'd consider having others do for me in the United States.
 I might be able to afford to hire them, but not at a rate that would be gratifying for me.
 In Mexico, I can save time, life's most valuable commodity, and employ someone at a rate that feels good.
 It's a win-win.

 The amazing breadth of the labor force in Mexico makes many custom-made purchases possible.
 If you have an item of clothing you love that's showing wear, you can hire a tailor to recreate it.
 You just go buy the fabric, which is an adventure because fabric stores are huge in Mexico and take the old outfit to the tailor with you to break it down into a pattern.